aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks.saving/mppsaveoptions/_index.md

     var project = new Project(DataDir + "EstimatedMilestoneTasks.mpp");

     // create save options
-    var options = new MPPSaveOptions
+    SimpleSaveOptions options = new MPPSaveOptions
     {
         // sets a value indicating whether to remove invalid resource assignments when saving to MPP RemoveInvalidAssignments = true